Llama 3

 by Stephen M. Walker II, Co-Founder / CEO

 Llama 3 is an open-source large language model (LLM) developed by Meta AI.
 It is a family of pre-trained and instruction-tuned large language models, available in 8 billion and 70 billion parameter sizes.
 Llama 3 is the successor to Llama 2 and includes models optimized for dialogue, known as Llama-3 Instruct.
+This new technology brings significant advancements but also potential risks, such as unpredictable outputs and the need for tailored safety measures.

 The Llama 3 models were trained on over 15 trillion tokens from publicly available sources.
 The models are designed to predict the most plausible follow-on text using a neural network with billions of variables (parameters).

-Base pretrained models
+Base pretrained foundation models

 Benchmark | Llama 3 8B | Llama2 7B | Llama2 13B | Llama 3 70B | Llama2 70B |